FABallemand/ProjetDeveloppementWeb/README.md

 - Can a shoe live outside a cupboard?? private ?Cupboard $cupboard = null;
 - Check datafixture code
 - Unify docstrings
-- Add motiviation, UML in README
+- Add UML in README

 ## ⚙️ About
 - php v8.1.2